savashn/ecewo-docs/src/content/docs/docs/using-cbor.md

 ## Test

 Now ne need to test our CBOR handler.
-We will use Python for testing our `CBOR` handlers, but you can use any tool you want.
+We will use Python for testing, but you can use any tool you want.

 ### Test Encoding CBOR